Mayors from 50 cities compete for the World Mayor Award 2008. Vote now for the mayor you believe most deserves to win. Vote now

 By Mayraj Fahim, Local government adviser*

-31 March 2005: North Carolina’s local government finance and oversight system demonstrates how to limit the number of fiscal crises, while delivering municipal bond issuers respected by credit rating agencies, investors and constituents.
-As a result of its local government default history in the issuance of municipal bonds during the Great Depression, the state of North Carolina developed a system that continues to influence others in following the path it took in the early 20th Century.
-North Carolina now provides a leading example of state supervision of local government finances.
+5 March 2013: North Carolina’s municipal finance and oversight system demonstrates how to limit the number of fiscal crises.
+As a result of its local government default history in the issuance of municipal bonds during the Great Depression, the State of North Carolina developed a system that continues to influence others in following the path it took in the early 20th Century.
+Today when a number of US states are forced to take over the financial management of municipalities and school boards, North Carolina’s system of state supervision of local government finances has become more relevant than ever.

 An analysis of the system’s various components reveals that systemic information-sharing is the key driving force of the North Carolina system that builds compliance on the foundation of the administrative and financial laws for local government in North Carolina.
 This is especially true in relation to The Local Government Budget and Fiscal Control Act, and other statutes related to local government finance that together establish the framework of conduct for government units within the state of North Carolina.
 The financial discipline of its local governments, state oversight and technical assistance thus play a key role in the national reputation of North Carolina’s local governments for strong financial management.

-The state's system of local government has relied on this method to lead the nation in the number of AAA -rated local governments (constituting as much as 25% of the units in this premier category).
+The state's system of local government has relied on this method to lead the nation in the number of AAA-rated local governments (constituting as much as 25 per cent of the units in this premier category).
 Local issuers are generally the recipients of better reception than the national average, with local issuers also paying less interest on their debt than equally rated issuers from other states, in a state that is remarkable for the fact that it is one of a few states with a majority of both small units and rural units.

 The Institutional Components of the North Carolina System